efemaer/terrawiz/README.md

 TerraWiz works by:
 1. Retrieving all repositories in an organization or user account
 2. For each repository, getting the file tree from the default branch
-3. Filtering files with .tf extension
+3. Filtering files with .tf extension (Terraform) and terragrunt.hcl files (Terragrunt)
-4. Parsing each Terraform file to extract module declarations
+4. Parsing each file to extract module declarations:
+   - For Terraform files: module blocks with source attributes
+   - For Terragrunt files: terraform blocks with source attributes
 5. Categorizing modules by source type (GitHub, Terraform Registry, local, etc.)
 6. Analyzing version constraints and usage patterns